inobulles/bob-linux-images/README.md

 # bob-linux-images

-Scripts to generate base images (userspace) of various Linux distributions for Bob the builder.
+Continuous integration setup to generate base images (userspace) of various Linux distributions for Bob the builder.